November 11, 2022

 Traveling to a new country isn’t just about meeting the locals and discovering their cuisine.
 It’s also about learning different ways to cook your food in a fun environment.
-For one, during our cooking vacation, “Chateau Cooking Béarn,” visitors get a chance to have picnic in the stunning Pyrénées with help of a portable plancha.
+For one, during our cooking vacations in France you might get a chance to have picnic in the stunning Pyrénées with help of a portable plancha.

 In general, a plancha resembles a flattop grill or hot griddle, but it can also be a simple metal plate.
 Planchas can be used over grills, but portable planchas also exist, and these gadgets have their own heat source so that building a fire isn’t required to start “barbecuing.”
-While typically found mostly in Spain, planchas also available in other European countries, including southwestern France where our Béarn trip is located.
+While typically found mostly in Spain, planchas also available in other European countries, including southwestern France, where we have a number of wonderful cooking vacations.

 How is a Plancha Different From Grilling?